Sanrax/flashcart-guides/docs/tutorials/ncard-conversion.md

 1. Ensure your Nintendo DSi system has Unlaunch installed, as it is a requirement for this guide to work.
 [Follow this guide](https://dsi.cfw.guide/installing-unlaunch.html) on installing Unlaunch on your Nintendo DSi.

-1. Download [GodMode9i](https://github.com/DS-Homebrew/GodMode9i/releases/download/v3.7.0/GodMode9i.nds) and place it on the root of your DSi/3DS SD card.
+1. Download [GodMode9i](https://github.com/DS-Homebrew/GodMode9i/releases/download/v3.7.0/GodMode9i.nds) and place it on the root of your DSi SD card.

 1. Download the [N-Card Conversion Package](../assets/N-Card-Conversion.zip) and extract it.
-Place the extracted `N-Card Conversion` folder on to the root of your DSi/3DS SD Card.
+Place the extracted `N-Card Conversion` folder on to the root of your DSi SD Card.

 1. Insert your Game into the console and power it on.
-If you are using a 3DS, its normal for the 3DS to not recognise the inserted cartridge.

 1. Launch Unlaunch's file browser by holding `A` + `B` while powering on your console.
 Navigate to the `N-Card Conversion` folder.
 Launch the `uDisk.nds` file while holding `Start` + `Select`.
-Unlaunch lists .nds files in alphabetical order, so if you have many .nds files, you may have to scroll until you find it.
+Unlaunch lists .nds files in alphabetical order by folder, so if you have many .nds files, you may have to scroll until you find it.
+This is the only file that must be loaded via Unlaunch.

 1. You will now be shown a formatting screen.
 Select the `FULL FORMAT` option.
-It will check the N-Card for bad blocks and then perform a full format.
+It will check the N-Card for bad blocks and perform a full format.

     !!! warning

-        Do not power off your console while the uDisk is formatting the cart, this may cause your game cart to become bricked!
+        Do not power off your console while uDisk is formatting the cart, this may cause your game cart to become bricked!

 1. The formatting process is complete once it says `please copy xmenu.dat to card!`.
 Power off your console.